lilyminium/psiresp/README.md

 It is written to correspond closely with existing tools such as the [RESP ESP charge Derive (R.E.D.)](https://upjv.q4md-forcefieldtools.org/RED/) tools.

-As of now, the following implementations are well-tested:
+As of now, the following implementations are well-tested to reproduce results from existing tools, primarily R.E.D.:

-* standard 2-stage RESP (convenience class: psiresp.configs.RespA1)
+* standard 2-stage RESP (convenience class: `RespA1`)
-* standard 1-stage RESP (convenience class: psiresp.configs.RespA2)
+* standard 1-stage RESP (convenience class: `RespA2`)
-* standard unrestrained ESP (convenience class: psiresp.configs.EspA1)
+* standard unrestrained ESP (convenience class: `EspA1`)

-These implementations are not as well-tested:
+These implementations are strongly tested to reproduce results from comparable tools:
-* ESP using HF/STO-3G (convenience class: psiresp.configs.EspA2) -- Psi4 seems to minimize to a relatively different geometry than GAMESS with STO-3G.
+* ESP using HF/STO-3G (convenience class: `EspA2`) -- Psi4 seems to minimize to a relatively different geometry than GAMESS with STO-3G.
 * psiresp.configs.ATBResp, mimicking the method used by the [Automated Topology Builder](https://atb.uq.edu.au/) is not tested at all.
 The published methods do not indicate the point density, moreover, the results generated seem to have changed since the original paper. **Use at your own risk.**
 * psiresp.configs.Resp2, as the methods are expensive